naapeli/naapeli/README.md

 ## Upcoming Projects
 1. [C++ Chess](https://github.com/naapeli/Cpp-Chess) is a work-in-progress chess engine.
 My goal is to improve the performance of the previously made [JavaScript chess engine](https://github.com/naapeli/Aatu-Selkee-coding-projects/tree/main/Javascript%20projects/Chess%20engine).
 Hopefully this engine is able to cross the 2000 elo barrier.
 2. [CalcLite](https://github.com/naapeli/CalcLite) is a programming language designed for mathematical calculations.
 This project is currently on hold while I work on DLL, a deep learning library.
 Once DLL is finished, I will return to CalcLite.
-3. A Python ray tracing software
+3. A Python computer vision project

 ## Other Projects
 1. [JavaScript chess engine](https://github.com/naapeli/Aatu-Selkee-coding-projects/tree/main/Javascript%20projects/Chess%20engine) was my attempt to challenge a highly skilled friend at chess.
 Recognizing my limitations in chess skills, I aimed to leverage my coding knowledge to create an engine capable of evaluating many more positions than a human could.
 Despite the challenges, I gained invaluable experience and learned a lot during this project.